 Using a different VPN protocol: Some firewalls may block specific VPN protocols, such as PPTP or L2TP.
 Switching to a different VPN protocol, such as OpenVPN, may allow the VPN connection to bypass the firewall.

 #1.
 Changing the VPN port: VPN traffic typically uses specific ports, such as port 1194 for OpenVPN.
-Some firewalls may block these ports, preventing the VPN connection from establishing.
+Some firewalls may block these ports, preventing the VPN connection from establishing itself.
 Changing the VPN port to a less commonly blocked port, such as port 443 (used for HTTPS traffic), may allow the VPN connection to bypass the firewall.

 #2.
-Using stealth VPN technology: Stealth VPN technology is designed to make VPN traffic appear as regular HTTPS traffic, making it difficult for firewalls to detect and block the VPN connection.
+Using stealth VPN technology: stealth VPN technology is designed to make VPN traffic appear as regular HTTPS traffic, making it difficult for firewalls to detect and block the VPN connection.
 Stealth VPN technology is often used in countries with strict internet censorship, such as China and Iran.

 #3.
 Using a dedicated IP address: Some VPN providers offer dedicated IP addresses that are not shared with other users.
 This can make it more difficult for firewalls to detect and block the VPN connection, as the IP address is not associated with a known VPN server.